grahamstark/ScottishTaxBenefitModel.jl/docs/creating_and_running_tests.typ

 This note covers the specifics of writing tests for Scotben.
 It assumes that `ScottishTaxBenefitModel` is the active package.

-See #link("https://docs.julialang.org/en/v1/stdlib/Test/")[The Julia Test package documentation] for general information about Julia unit tests.
+See the #link("https://docs.julialang.org/en/v1/stdlib/Test/")[Julia Test package documentation] for general information about Julia unit tests.

 == The Test Suite